-In addition to Florida and the Southwest, where we’ve spent quite a bit of our dive lives, we’ve also traveled to other areas around the U.S. Here are just some of these locations.
+In addition to Florida and the Southwest, where we spent the first several years of diving, we’ve also traveled to other areas around the U.S. Here are just some of these locations.
 Some of these sites have websites with more information on them.
 Some do not.
 We’re just offering another perspective.

 An unusual dive.
 There are several missile silos throughout the United States which have been retired.
 Most of these silos have been decommissioned, the missiles removed, and the silos sold.
 The old silos have been salvaged for scrap metal.
 Some of them have had the control room converted into underground homes.